-There are no benefits or concessional terms and conditions applicable to the close family members of the Key Management Personnel.
+There are no benefits or concessional terms and conditions applicable to the close family members of the key management persons.
 There are no loans which are impaired in relation to the loan balances with close family relatives of Directors and other KMP.